IRIS-Solutions-Team/IRIS-Toolbox/Reporting/+databank/@Chartpack/index.md

-# Overview of quick databank charpack package
+# Overview of quick databank chartpack package

 ## Categorical list of functions